 - 2 large bunches unbruised, untorn Swiss Chard, washed and dried

-- salt and pepper to taste, go easy on the salt if the broth you use is loaded with it.
+- salt and pepper to taste, go easy on the salt if the broth used is heavily salted.

 - Heat a large frying pan to medium high heat and add olive oil.